Colorado gunman gets life sentence for killing 12 in movie rampage

 Dozens of wounded survivors testified during the trial about how they attempted to hide from his hail of bullets, some of them steel-penetrating rounds, or stumbled over the bodies of loved ones as they tried to flee.

-Prosecutors said Holmes aimed to slaughter all 400 theater goers.
+Prosecutors said Holmes aimed to slaughter all 400 theatre goers.
 But he failed to kill more, they said, in part because a drum magazine he bought to boost his firepower jammed.

 'HE GOT WHAT HE WANTED'